Adult Opportunities

 What to Know

-Workshops are held mostly indoors, though some short visits into the winter landscape may be a part of each day.
-Please dress for the weather and wear sturdy shoes for the outdoor portions.
+Workshops are held mostly indoors, although short visits into the winter landscape may be a part of each day.
+Please dress for the weather and wear sturdy shoes.
+Bring water.

-Lunch is included in the cost of the program.
+Lunch and morning refreshments are included in the cost of the program.
 A lunch form will be emailed to you before the event.

-Bring a journal or sketchpad and something to write with.
-Bring water.
+Please bring a journal or sketchpad and something to write with to Friday and Saturday workshops.

 Program Schedule